-Day/Night level of care is provided so clients are engaged in therapy sessions on a daily basis and when available can reside at our community housing.
-The smaller therapy sessions provider a more in-depth setting and our medical staff provide clients with the medical services they need during their treatment.
+Day/Night level of care is provided so that clients are engaged in therapy sessions on a daily basis.
+The smaller therapy sessions provide more in-depth insight, and our medical staff provides clients with the medical services they need during their treatment.

 Coping/Grounding Skills Development Groups

 These groups are intended to cultivate the skills that our clients will need to achieve and maintain abstinence.
 These skills may either be directly related to their substance use, i.e., ways to refuse the offer of drugs, avoid triggers for use, or cope with the urges to use, or may apply to broader areas relevant to our client continued sobriety such as ways to manage anger, solve problems, or relax.

 These groups will conceptualize dependency as a learned behavior that is subject to modification through various interventions including, identification of condition stimuli associated with specific addictive behaviors, avoidance of such stimuli, development of enhanced contingency management strategies, and response–desensitization.
 Clients will also learn to evaluate automatic reactions and core beliefs that contribute to behaviors that can potentially contribute to relapse.